HORIZON EUROPE 2021–2027

 ♦ The following pages provide detailed information on individual and collaborative research in the EU funding programme Horizon Europe:

-• "Funding and Tender Portal" for calls for proposals (here)
+• "Funding and Tenders Portal" for calls for proposals (here)

 • European Liaison Office of the German Research Organisations (KoWi) (here)

-• Portal of the Federal Ministry of Education and Research (BMBF) (here) (German only)
+• Horizon Europe portal of the Federal Ministry of Research, Technology and Space (BMFTR) (here) (German only)

 • National Contact Points (NKS) (here) (German only)